Veil-Project/veil-project.github.io/collections/_news/2019-03-16-security-audits.md

 layout: post
 lang: en
 title: Veil Announces the 2019 Security Audits
-date: 2019-03-16
+date: 2019-04-03
-author: gabrielnergaard
+author: dango
-permalink: /drafts/security-audits/
+permalink: /news/security-audits/
 categories: test
 excerpt: 'In this article, we discuss our forthcoming security audit.'
 description: 'In this article, we discuss our forthcoming security audit.'